kubernetes-ui/object-describer/README.md

 Getting Started
 ---------------

-The kubernetes describer is provided in the kubernetes-describer bower package.
+The kubernetes describer is provided in the kubernetes-object-describer bower package.
 To install run

 ```
-bower install kubernetes-describer --save
+bower install kubernetes-object-describer --save
 ```

 If you only want to use the LabelSelector include the `labelSelector.js` file and the global will be available to you.